 This means we are living in alignment with our deepest programming, the stuff we inherited from our ancestry.
 We are recipients of genes and memes from our relatives, all the way back to the African veldt, our family members who birthed children in long grass and hunted game with spears.

 Those people worked together.
 They refined skills.
 They learned together.
-They survived when they made the right decisions about where to put energy.
+They survived when they made the right decisions about where to put energy and who to bond with.
 The ones who survived are our ancestors.
-Our bodies and brains contain survival know-how.
+Our bodies and brains contain inhereted survival know-how.

 "It is better to give than to receive".
-Now that is a profoundly important insight about our psychology.
+That is a profoundly important insight about our psychology.

 The people we admire most take care of their own affairs... and then turn their attention to helping others.